yyu233/StudyNote/General/BashscriptingvsPythonscripting.md

 3. Variable Scope
 Bash scripting is more limited than Python scripting.
 4. Maintainablity
-Python Scripting is more easy to maintain than Bash Scripting.
+Python scripting is more easy to maintain than Bash scripting.